Jin (Chinese surname): Mythology

 Jin is an ancient surname, dating back over 4,000 years.
 It was first mentioned during the period ruled by the Yellow Emperor, a legendary Chinese sovereign and cultural hero, who is considered in Chinese mythology to be the ancestor of all Han Chinese.
 The legend behind the Jin surname is as follows:

 The Yellow Emperor's son, Yi Zhi (Shaohao), eventually succeeded him.
 On the same day he was installed as leader, a golden phoenix flew down and perched on top of a house exactly opposite of where he sat.
 His followers reckoned it was an auspicious beginning.
 They decided to use gold as the emblem of their tribe.
 Yi Zhi was retitled Jin Tian Shi ("golden skies") by his people, and headed the Jin Tian Tribe.
 Their settlement was located in Qufu (presently Qufu city in Shandong province).
 Yi Zhi died in 2515 BCE.
 Some of his descendants adopted Jin as their surnames and left off the words Tian Shi ("skies").

-The surname also appeared in an area called Pengcheng (now known as Tong Shan Xian) during the Han Dynasty, from 206BCE to 220BCE.
+The surname also appeared in an area called Pengcheng (now known as Tong Shan Xian) during the Han dynasty, from 206 BCE to 220 BCE.